linabellahmidi/nifi_templates_deploy/README.md

 # nifi_templates_deploy
-In this project, I will try to automate the deployment of nifi templates on nifi docker containers as a first step.
+In this project, we worked on automating the deployment of nifi templates on Google Kubernetes Engine (GKE) nifi instances.
+For that, we simulated the GKE environment and created a sandbox using MiniKube to develop and test our solution before deploying it to a real GKE environment.